 5. If you’re traveling with another person and you each plan on checking a bag, consider half and half suitcases—pack half of your items and half of the other persons in one suitcase, and the same for the second suitcase.
 Why?
 Because the chance of BOTH suitcases going missing is far less than losing just one.

-6. Ensure that your luggage is properly marked with secure ID tags and contact info, and make it STAND OUT.
+6. Ensure that your luggage is properly marked with secure ID tags and contact information, and make it STAND OUT.
 You can accomplish this in numerous ways.
 A colorful scarf or piece of material tied around the handle can assist in identifying your luggage, especially if it’s a run-of-the-mill gray, black, or navy suitcase.
 A unique luggage protector tends to stand out in the crowd.
 Distinctive luggage is also useful.
-Brands such as Mia Viaggi make extremely colorful and unique luggage that can assist in identifying suitcases quickly and easily.
+Brands such as Mia Toro make extremely colorful and unique luggage that can assist in identifying suitcases quickly and easily.
 Finally, take a photo so you can physically show the airline what your bag looks like, rather than trying to describe it.

 7. Be sure to arrive early for your flight so your luggage has plenty of time to be properly sorted and loaded onto the correct plane.